 Pay particular attention to changes in microtopography over short distances.
 Small changes in elevation may result in repetitive sequences of hydric/nonhydric soil mosaics, making the delineation of individual areas of hydric and nonhydric soils difficult.
-Commonly, the dominant condition (hydric or nonhydric) is the only reliable interpretation.
+Procedures have been developed to address mosaic scenar scenarios (USACE, 2012).
 The shape of the local landform can greatly affect the movement of water through the landscape.
 Significant changes in parent material or lithologic discontinuities in the soil can also affect the hydrologic properties of the soil.